 In management's opinion, these amendments are not expected to have a significant effect on the Company's separate financial statements.
+Notes to the Separate Financial Statements December 31, 2024 and 2023

 E. Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7)